jadecobra/python_tdd_exercises/source/functions.rst

     TypeError: w_positional_arguments() takes 0 positional arguments but 2 were given

-* I make the function_ take input by adding a name in parentheses
+* I make the :ref:`function<what is a function?>` take input by adding a name in parentheses

   .. code-block:: python
     :lineno-start: 21